 Another Tuxtla bargain?
-The Zoologico Miguel Alvarez del Toro Zoo on Mondays when the zoo is free to nationals and visitors.
+The Miguel Alvarez del Toro Zoo on Mondays when the zoo is free to nationals and foreigners.
 The zoo is laid out on a sprawling, wooded, shady chunk of land just outside the city and it features a gorgeous black panther and some jaguars, a resplendent quetzal bird and a couple of sadly stuffed harpy eagles, among other things.
 The enclosures are decent and its a very popular place for families.

 Parque Nacional Cañón del Sumidero